 Search through your list of incidents using either the simple search bar or the advanced search feature.
 Both are located at the top right of the incident list.

-To use the simple search, type your search parameters into the text field to the left of the magnifying glass and click Enter.
+To use the simple search, type your search parameters into the text field at the top right of the page and click Enter.
 Your incident list will filter based on your chosen parameter.

 Note: You cannot submit a search with invalid syntax.
 If invalid syntax is present, a warning icon () will appear to the left of the search field.